ldthomas/python-ini/README.md

-# A Python INI File Parser
+# A Python INI File Parser and Writer

+## The INI File Parser

 This INI file parser is simple and easy to use and yet it retains most of the stable and varying features